 In our professional experience, there’s a simple way to find your size and then additional factors to dial things in further (should you be interested).

 The simple method: Find your boat length.
 There is almost a perfect correlation between boat length and paddle size.
 The longer the boat, the narrower the cockpit width, and therefore the shorter the paddle size.
 The shorter boats are usually wider and more stable, requiring longer paddles.
 Here’s the breakdown between boat specs, the average appropriate paddle size, and percent of paddle sales by size.
+Our online sizing guide is the most up-to-date and accurate source of sizing information for our paddles.

 If you’re looking for more data in order to make a more informed, thorough decision, here’s the additional factors: